 One notable case came from 2011.
 A Pagan-owned Internet hosting company called DrakNet ended up losing its Pagan theme in part due to a custody battle.
 The full story can be found here, with a relevant quote below.

 “The fourth year I owned DrakNet, my husband and I got a divorce, and the following year (for a variety of reasons I won’t go into), we entered into a highly acrimonious custody battle.
-The suit stated outright in it’s initial filing that the basis was the fact that I was Pagan.
+The suit stated outright in its initial filing that the basis was the fact that I was Pagan.

 I hired an attorney who dismissed it as a concern, stating my religion could not be used against me.
 While I have no doubt the attorney believed that when he told me, he was wrong and his objection was overruled.
-The county this lawsuit was in was extremely right-leaning, and the Judge in the case relieved me of custody temporarily while my beliefs and their affect on my ability to parent was investigated.
+The county this lawsuit was in was extremely right-leaning, and the Judge in the case relieved me of custody temporarily while my beliefs and their effect on my ability to parent were investigated.

-Those I knew in the community did offer to rush to my defense, have protests on the courthouse lawn, call the press, and make the case into a circus, but I strongly felt then, as I do now, that a child cannot choose to be at the center of a public controversy.
+Those I knew in the community did offer to rush to my defense, have protested on the courthouse lawn, call the press, and make the case into a circus, but I strongly felt then, as I do now, that a child cannot choose to be at the center of public controversy.
 Though I was very, very careful in my answers not to establish any precedent or disclaim or lie about anything I was in the final trial, once I fought back and defended myself and won, I chose not to tempt fate a second time and I left Paganism so that it could not be used against me again.”